 If I am enrolled in one of my alternate choices of workshop, will I remain on the waiting list for my first choice?

 Yes, if you are enrolled in one of your other workshop choices we will keep you on the waiting list for your first choice.
 If a space opens, and you are next on the waiting list, we will be sure and call you.
 We always try to give people their first choice.

 If a class is full do I have to pay the $50 nonrefundable processing fee to be on a waiting list?

 If the workshop is full, no processing fee will be collected unless we are able to enroll you into a workshop.

-I want to attend Penland with my spouse/partner, can you guarantee that we both get into a workshop during the same session?
+I want to attend Penland with my spouse/partner/friend.
+Can you guarantee that we both get into a workshop during the same session?

 We do not give couples/partners priority.
-Again, being flexible is good.
-If you are both interested in workshops offered in First and Second Sessions, for example, and you are not both enrolled, you can choose to switch to a session that has workshop spaces for both of you, or one person can remain on the waiting list, with fingers crossed.
+Being flexible is good, as is registering as early as possible.
+If you are both interested in workshops offered in first and second sessions, for example, and you are not both enrolled, you can choose to switch to a session that has workshop spaces for both of you, or one person can remain on the waiting list, with fingers crossed.